 Transit visas are not necessary to enter Switzerland if you are a citizen of the United States, Canada, Australia, New Zealand, Israel, Singapore, Europe’s Schengen Region, European Union, or the European Free Trade Association.

 If your country wasn’t listed above, you can check out Switzerland’s visa requirements for your country before your layover.

-What Money Do They Use In Zurich
+Money Used In Zurich

 Switzerland uses the Swiss franc (CHF) and no matter the length of your layover, make sure you pack enough colorful francs in your wallet.
 Switzerland is ranked one of the most expensive cities in the entire world.
 Cost of food and activities are a pretty pricey.

 Money can be exchanged at the airport when you arrive.
 For information regarding the kiosks terminal locations and opening hours, you can click here for details.

 Debit and credit cards are widely accepted and can be used at most places during your Zurich stopover.